 Enter a name on the pop-up window and submit.
 A key pair will be created and available to you for download to your local PC.
 In an alternative way, you can import an already existing key pair from your PC as well as follows:

-You need to make sure that the ssh key is in a secure place and has proper private access mode(644 is preferred).
+You need to make sure that the SSH key is in a secure place and has proper private access mode(644 is preferred).
 Otherwise, the key will be ignored while connecting, and you will be shown an error message mentioning it.

 Let’s Connect To Amazon EC2 Instance: